uwgraphics/VisSnacks/content/tutorials/4-critique/index.md

 - Critique is not **opinion.** You are entitled to your opinion and personal taste.
 But you should own it as your opinion.
 It's OK for you to say "I dislike purple text" or even "If your goal is to make things that everyone likes, consider that there are some people like me who dislike purple."
 I am allowed to dislike purple - but I should "own" that opinion.
 - Critique is not **assessment.** The goal of critique is not an absolute judgment of good or bad, it to gain understanding.
 Critique is about the object being critiqued (although, the process that made it might be relevant).
 Critique might be useful in assessment.
 For example, critique might point out how a design could be better informed by principles.
 Assessment could say "the student who made it was supposed to be considering those principles, so I can infer something about their understanding of the principles from the design."
 - Critique is not **direction.** The goal is to understand the design, which might suggest alternatives.
 It shouldn't (just) be trying to prescribe an alternative.
+It's OK to make suggestions - but use them as a way to connect with principles.
+The designer may have already considered the alternatives.
 - Critique is not the only kind of **feedback**.
 In fact, critique can be used for things other than feedback.

 ## Re-Design and Critique